AndreyGermanov/smart_shape/docs/API.md

 <a name="SmartShape+init"></a>

 ### smartShape.init(root, options, points) ⇒ <code>object</code>
-Method used to construct SmartShape object with specified from specified `points` and with specified `options`.
+Method used to construct SmartShape object with specified `points` and with specified `options`.
 Then it binds this object to specified `root` HTML node and displays it